cert-manager/website/content/docs/installation/best-practice.md

-Fortunately you may not need to do anything to achieve these goals because [Kubernetes >= 1.24 has Built-in default constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#internal-default-constraints) which should mean that the high availablity scheduling described above will happen implicitly.
+Fortunately you may not need to do anything to achieve these goals because [Kubernetes >= 1.24 has Built-in default constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#internal-default-constraints) which should mean that the high availability scheduling described above will happen implicitly.

 > ℹ️ In case your cluster does not use Built-in default constraints.
 >